scliu476/DS-Project-01-911-Calls-Analysis/!README.md

 All the codes are written and compiled under the environment of Jupyter Notebook.

 ### Supporting Materials
-All the supporting materials are saved in the the folers with this README.md file.
+All the supporting materials are saved in the same folder with this README.md file.

 ### Libraries
-All the libraries that are going to be imported and used to run the codes are listed as follows:
+All the libraries that are needed to be imported and used to run the codes are listed as follows:

 * numpy
 * pandas